EricEdwardBryant/rprofile/README.md

 Usage
 -----

-To begin using rprofile with your project, create a file called `.Rprofile` in your project's working directory.
+To begin using rprofile with your project, create a file called `.Rprofile` in either your project's working directory, or your home directory.
 This file is an R script that is sourced when an R session begins (See `?Startup` for more details about R's startup configuration).
 For convenience, use one of the following commands to create an `.Rprofile` configured for use with this package (see template below).

 ``` r
 rprofile::use_rprofile()    # project specific profile in working directory